China–Pakistan relations

-Bilateral relations between the Islamic Republic of Pakistan and the People's Republic of China (PRC) were established in 1950, when the Dominion of Pakistan was among the first countries to sever diplomatic relations with the Republic of China (ROC) government in favour of recognizing the PRC as the legitimate "China".
+Diplomatic relations between the People's Republic of China (PRC) and the Islamic Republic of Pakistan were established in 1950, when the Dominion of Pakistan was among the first countries to sever diplomatic relations with the Republic of China (ROC) government in favour of recognizing the PRC as the legitimate representative of China.
 Since then, relations between the two countries have been extremely cordial for the last few decades, which are influenced by their similar geopolitical and mutual interests.
 Although both countries have vast cultural and religious differences, they have developed a special partnership.
 Both countries have placed considerable importance on the maintenance of the relationship between them, and their regular exchanges of high-level visits have culminated in the establishment of various cooperative measures.
 China has provided economic, technical, and military assistance to Pakistan; both sides regard each other as close strategic allies.
+The two countries define their relationship as an all-weather strategic cooperative partnership.

 Bilateral relations have evolved from China's initial policy of neutrality to an extensive partnership driven primarily by Pakistan's strategic importance.
 The two countries formally resolved all of their boundary disputes with the Sino-Pakistan Agreement of 1963, and Chinese military assistance to Pakistan began in 1966; a strategic alliance was formed in 1972, and economic cooperation had begun in earnest by 1979.
 Consequently, China has become Pakistan's third-largest trading partner overall.
-In 1986, Pakistani president Muhammad Zia-ul-Haq visited China to improve diplomatic relations, and Pakistan was one of only two countries – alongside Cuba – to offer crucial support to China in the aftermath of the 1989 Tiananmen Square protests and massacre.
+In 1986, Pakistani president Zia-ul-Haq visited China to improve diplomatic relations, and Pakistan was one of the to offer support to China in the aftermath of the 1989 Tiananmen Square protests and massacre.
 More recently, China has moved forward with an agreement to cooperate in improving the Pakistani civil nuclear power sector.
+In 2015, the two countries launched the China–Pakistan Economic Corridor, which is part of the larger Belt and Road Initiative.